-Press the Cursor Down button repeatedly until the "Equalizer" control is selected.

-Press the Cursor Right button to enter the equalizer submenu.
-Continue to press the Cursor Right button to select one of the options: "Speech," "Music," "Movie," "Multimedia," or "Personal."

-5 If you select the Personal option and want to make adjustments, press the Cursor Down button to select an adjustment, then press the Cursor Left or Right button to adjust the slider control to the desired position.
+- Press the Menu button on the remote to display the on-screen menu. - Press the Cursor Right button repeatedly to select "Sound." - Press the Cursor Down button repeatedly until the "Equalizer" control is selected. - Press the Cursor Right button to enter the equalizer submenu.
+Continue to press the Cursor Right button to select one of the options: "Speech," "Music," "Movie," "Multimedia," or "Personal." - If you select the Personal option and want to make adjustments, press the Cursor Down button to select an adjustment, then press the Cursor Left or Right button to adjust the slider control to the desired position.